HallaSurvivor/Blog/_posts/2023-08-28-telescoping-graphons.md

 [^2]:
     Again, I'm glossing over a lot of details here.
 Thankfully they're all in [the relevant lecture][3].

+[^3]:
+    I actually had a couple extra things I was considering saying in this post, but that goes against the low-effort spirit of quick-analysis-tricks!
+    I'm glad I was able to get this written quickly, because I have a fair amount of stuff to do around the house today.

 [1]: https://www.youtube.com/playlist?list=PLUl4u3cNGP62qauV_CpT1zKaGG_Vj5igX
 [2]: https://en.wikipedia.org/wiki/Graphon